wilkster/SnipShape/Readme.md

 will allow you to set options for each of the shapes via a menu.
 The buttonbar is useful in case you cannot remember the various shape shortcut keys.

+When the focus changes to a different Snip, the button bar will jump to that Snip.
+If the focus shifts to another non-SnipShape window then the button bar will disappear.

 ## Drawing on snips

 A number of drawing shapes are provided to cover most of the actions a user